SNEHASIS-CODEHUB04/IdeaScape/README.md

 # IdeaScape
-About full stack blog site using React.js and Appwrite.
+About full stack blog web using React.js and Appwrite.